h-escoffier/automated-secret-santa/README.md

 > [!WARNING]
 > This is a capture from Mail (app) on macOS, the rendering may vary depending on the email client.
 >
-> Email HTML/CSS has limited support across clients and some elements may not render exactly the same.
+> Indeed, email HTML/CSS has limited support across clients and some elements may not render exactly the same.

 ---